Streamers-Workshop/Blazebot/processors/jsoncommands/plugins/cmds/README.md

 ## Created by: IAmNotTheLeo

 ### What this is.
-Displays the jsoncommands on Trovo chat.
+Displays the jsoncommands on console.

 ### Trigger.
 !cmds